-The main campus' Spiritual Emphasis / Campus Visit days are held each trimester.
-Class schedules are adapted and students are required to attend during these events.
-All members of SUM dedicate twenty-one days of fasting to facilitate spiritual intimacy and community.
+Spiritual Emphasis / Campus Visit Days are held each trimester at the Main Campus.
+Class schedules are adapted and students are required to attend.
+All members of SUM dedicate twenty-one days of fasting in order to facilitate spiritual intimacy and community.